openharmony/docs/en/application-dev/quick-start/arkts-declarative-ui-description.md

     })
   ```

-- Example of using an anonymous function expression to configure the event of a component (use **() => {...}** to ensure that the function is bound to the component and complies with the ArkTS syntax specifications):
+- Example of using an anonymous function expression to configure the event of a component (**() => {...}** must be used to ensure that the function is bound to the component and complies with the ArkTS syntax specifications):

   ```ts
   Button('add counter')